SAP-archive/teched2020-ANA369/README.md

 ## Overview

-This hands-on workshop will give you the opportunity to build a data warehouse scenario with SAP HANA for SQL data warehousing, as well as the SAP Data Warehouse Cloud solution, using the same SQL tool set.
-You will learn how to create a SAP HANA deployment infrastructure (HDI) container using SAP Web IDE on SAP Cloud Platform and deploy that container in the SAP Data Warehouse Cloud system.
-In addition, we show you how to create your own space in Data Warehouse Cloud and connect this HDI-Container so it can be used like any other artefact for data modelling.
+This hands-on workshop will give you the opportunity to build a data warehouse scenario with SAP HANA for SQL data warehousing, as well as the SAP Data Warehouse Cloud solution, **using the same SQL tool set**.

+You will learn how to create a SAP HANA deployment infrastructure (HDI) container using SAP Web IDE Full Stack on SAP Cloud Platform and deploy that container in the SAP Data Warehouse Cloud system.
+In addition, we show you how to create your own space in Data Warehouse Cloud and connect this HDI-Container so it can be used like any other artifact for data modeling.

 ## Requirements